pyfsi/coconut/coupling_components/solver_wrappers/kratos/kratos.md

 -   The interface sub-model parts nodes are saved as *`<sub_model_part_name>_nodes.csv`*.
 -   The displacement from Kratos is written in a file named *`<sub_model_part_name>_displacement.csv`*.
 -   Pressure and tractions are passed from python to Kratos with files of the form *`<sub_model_part_name>_pressure.csv`* and *`<sub_model_part_name>_surface_load.csv`*, respectively.
--   Files with extension ".coco" are used to pass messages between Python and Kratos.
+-   Files with extension *`.coco`* are used to pass messages between Python and Kratos.